Remaining Allocation Balance: $ 40,000

-For questions or more information regarding allocations, please contact Treasurer Macie Moore at email@example.com.
+For questions or more information regarding allocations, please contact Treasurer Mara Brown at email@example.com.

 1. Ensure that your student organization is registered with the Student Government organization.

 2. Complete the Allocation Request Form via the link above.
-This form will collect the email addresses of the group President, the student contact for the organization (typically the Treasurer of your organization), and the group advisor.
+This form will collect the email addresses and names of various group members and advisors, information about your allocation request, and the date of signatures.

-8. Following the use of allocation funds, student groups must return all unused funds to Student Government via Interdepartmental Transfer.
-An allocation follow-up form must be completed all receipts of the event must be collected and submitted via email to Macie Moore at within 2 weeks of the event.
+7. Following the use of allocation funds, student groups must return all unused funds to Student Government via Interdepartmental Transfer.
+An allocation follow-up form will be sent via email and must be completed.
+All receipts from the trip must be given to and reviewed by Mara Brown.

 Guidelines for Allocation Requests